AlterianCX/refactoring-exercise-ts/README.md

-# Refactoring Challenge for Alterian Web Development Job Application
+# Refactoring Challenge for Alterian (TS Version)

 Thanks for taking the time to look at this refactoring exercise.
-This is to be submitted alongside a CV as part of a job application for a web developer.
+This is to be submitted alongside a CV as part of a job application.

 ## Instructions